ItayElf/raja/README.md

 ---

-Raja is an open source, source control software written in python and intended to be used as a docker.
+Raja is an open source, source control software written in python.